Mazatlán Cruise Port Guide: 10 Top Things To Do

 6. Spend the Day at the Beach

-• Playa Olas Altas: This beach is just a 20-minute walk from the cruise port, along El Malecon, and is known for its big waves that are popular with surfers.
+• Playa Olas Altas: Just a 20-minute walk from the cruise port along El Malecón, this beach is known for its big waves, making it popular with surfers.

-• Playa Norte: This beach is a 7-minute taxi ride or a 27-minute walk.
-It has places to eat nearby, including Playa Norte Restaurant, which is popular for music, drinks, and food.
+• Playa Norte: This beach is 27 minutes on foot or a 7-minute taxi ride away.
+Nearby eateries include the popular Playa Norte Restaurant, known for its music, drinks, and food.

-• Playa Las Gaviotas: This beach is located in the northern part of Mazatlaán in the heart of Golden Zone, and it is said to be worth the 20-minute taxi ride.
+• Playa Las Gaviotas: Situated in the heart of the Golden Zone, this beach is worth the 20-minute taxi ride for its lively atmosphere.

-• Playa Camarón Sábalo: This beach is also located in the Golden Zone, a 25-minute taxi ride to a quieter beach area.
+• Playa Camarón Sábalo: Also in the Golden Zone, this quieter beach area is about a 25-minute taxi ride away.

 Tour Ideas: